dilame/instagram-private-api/README.md

 **How to proxy every request:**

-There are 2 choices of how to proxy requests:
+There are 2 choices to proxy requests:

-Poroxy URL has a standart format:
+Proxy URL has a standard format:
  - Unauthenticated: `http(s)://yourhost.com/`
  - Authenticated: `http(s)://user:pass@yourhost.com/`

-1) You can set global proxy or default proxy by calling `Client.Request.setProxy(proxyURL)`
+1) You can set a global proxy or default proxy by calling `Client.Request.setProxy(proxyURL)`

-2) Or If you interested one proxy per session `session.proxyUrl = proxyURL` SAME AS `session.setProxy(proxyURL)`
+2) Or if you are interested in one proxy per session `session.proxyUrl = proxyURL` SAME AS `session.setProxy(proxyURL)`

-If you use combination of these two methods first way has lower priority, meaning if you set global proxy, and then session proxy, session proxy will be prefered.
+If you use a combination of these two methods, the first one has lower priority, meaning that, if you set a global proxy, and then a session proxy, the session proxy will be used.

-Static `.create` method also accept the proxy as last (optional parametr)
+Static `.create` method also accepts the proxy as last (optional parameter)

 `Session.create(device, storage, username, password, proxyURL)`